mikke89/RmlUiDoc/pages/rcss/media_queries.md

 next: sprite_sheets
 ---

-The RCSS at-rule `@media` can be used to dynamically activate and deactive style rules based on a given set of conditions.
+The RCSS at-rule `@media` can be used to dynamically activate and deactivate style rules based on a given set of conditions.
 The RCSS media queries follow the [CSS syntax](https://developer.mozilla.org/en-US/docs/Web/CSS/@media) with some extensions and [limitations](#limitations).

 ```css
 @media (orientation: landscape) and (min-width: 640px)